Private Medical or Chiropractic Referral for high-definition, low-dose X-rays.

 - Evaluate abnormal curvatures of the spine, such as scoliosis.

 - Before any X-ray examination we discuss with you the pros and cons of imaging.
-We will ask you if there is any chance of pregnancy and we will need to be sure that you are not pregnant.
+We will ask you if there is any chance of pregnancy as we will need to be sure that you are not pregnant

 - If there is any possibility of pregnancy the x-ray examination will be delayed until the onset of your period.

 - You will need to sign a ‘consent form’ confirming that you are not pregnant and that, having been informed of the risks and benefits of imaging, you give informed consent to be x-rayed

 - X-rays are usually taken in the standing position